brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 temporary opening will be created on node 55555's firewall for a short time.
 If node 44444 wants to connect to node 55555 during that window, the packets go through just fine.

-So, the "trick" is to ask node 55555 to make a brief (and content-free) connection to node 44444 in advance of receiving a real call from node 44444.
+So, the "trick" is to ask node 55555 to send a content-free message to node 44444 in advance of receiving a real call from node 44444.
 EchoLink performs this trick by leveraging their addressing server.
 AllStarLink could do the same thing, something like this:

-1. Node 55555 sends a POKE frame (on port 4569) to the Registration Server on a regular basis.
+1. Node 55555 sends an PING to the Registration Server on a regular basis.
-This has the effect of keeping a UDP hole open on 55555's firewall for packets **FROM** the Registration Server.
+This has the effect of keeping a UDP hole open on 55555's firewall to accept packets **FROM** the Registration Server.
+The specific port-numbers here don't matter much, although it would make sense to use a single well-known port on the server side.
-2. When node 44444 wants to call node 55555, it first sends a POKE frame to the Registration Server with the IP address/port that it wants to connect to (i.e. 55555's address/port).
+2. When node 44444 wants to call node 55555, it first sends an OPEN_REQUEST message to the Registration Server with the IP address/port that it wants to connect to (i.e. 55555's address/port).
+Again, the specific ports used don't matter much.
-3. After authentication (likely PKI), the Registration Server uses it's open path to 55555 to send a POKE frame telling it of node 44444's interest.
+3. After authentication (likely PKI), the Registration Server uses its open path to 55555 to send an OPEN_REQUEST frame telling it of node 44444's interest.
+It should use the same address/port that was used by node 55555 in step 1 to ensure successful delivery.
-4. After another authentication, node 55555 sends a POKE frame directly to node 44444, thus establishing a second UDP hole.
+4. Node 55555 sends a POKE frame directly to node 44444, thus establishing the needed UDP hole.
+This is an IAX message on the normal IAX port.
-5. Finally, node 44444 places the call leveraging the open path that was just created by the previous step.
+5. Finally, node 44444 places the call the usual way, leveraging the open path that was just created by the previous step.
 6. The ongoing call keeps the firewalls open in both directions.

-To be clear: the Registration Server is not in the middle of the call - this is not a proxy mechanism.
+To be clear: **the Registration Server does not stay in the middle of the call** - this is not a proxy mechanism.
-The Registration Server is just acting as a notification service for nodes stuck behind restrictive firewalls.
+The Registration Server is just acting as a notification service to help nodes stuck behind restrictive firewalls.

 Also, I don't think the Registration Server would need to perform any real-time database access to support this feature.
 A public-key encryption mechanism could be used to perform the necessary validations.
 The Registration Server would need to periodically refresh its cache of the private keys for all nodes on the network.
-It would also need to keep track of the address and port most recently used for the regular POKE (step 1) for each active node on the network.
+It would also need to keep track of the address and port most recently used for the regular PING (step 1) for each active node on the network.

 I'm specifically mentioning the IAX POKE frame type because that message is already in the IAX2